ossf/osv-schema/GUIDING_PRINCIPLES.md

 managers), its rules must align precisely with that ecosystem's specifications.
 For instance, package names and version ordering for the "PyPI" ecosystem must adhere strictly to PyPI's official rules.

+Where possible these rules should should be enforceable via the OSV JSON Schema and linter.

 ## 4. Prioritizing Open Source